Wyatt Earp in popular culture

-Earp legend in film and television
+Earp in film and television

 Earp was depicted in only one movie while he was alive.
 He later became the prototypical model for a western lawman.
 His character has been portrayed directly and indirectly in dozens of movies and television shows.

 Wild Bill Hickok (1923)

 Earp's good friend William Hart produced and wrote the seven-reel epic Wild Bill Hickok released by Paramount in 1923.
 It was the first movie to depict Wyatt Earp and the only movie that included his character before he died in 1929.
 Hart played "Wild Bill" and Bert Lindley played Earp.
 The role of Earp's character in the movie was very small.
 He appears at the back of a crowd scene when Hickok meets some gentlemen on the city street.
 Bert Lindley is not listed on some descriptions of the movie and this portrayal of Earp is often overlooked, as in the biography Inventing Wyatt Earp: His Life & Many Legends.
 Earp served as a technical adviser on the film.

 In the film, Hickok calls on his friends Earp, Calamity Jane, Bat Masterson, Doc Holliday, Charlie Bassett, Luke Short and Bill Tilghman to help clean up a wild cowtown.
 Promotional copy for the film prominently mentioned Earp: "Back in the days when the West was young and wild, "Wild Bill" fought and loved and adventured with such famous frontiersmen as Bat Masterson and Wyatt Earp."
 Earp was described in the promotional copy as "Deputy Sheriff to Bat Masterson of Dodge City, known as one of the three greatest gun-men that ever lived, along with Bat Masterson and "Wild Bill" Hickok".
 In reality, Earp was a virtually unknown assistant marshal in Dodge City when Wild Bill Hickok was murdered in 1876.

 After his death in 1929, Earp's character did not appear in a movie until the famous gunfight was depicted for the first time in the 1932 film Law and Order, although the Wyatt Earp character is named Frame 'Saint' Johnson (Walter Huston).
 Since then, about 40 other movies have included his character.

 With the emergence of television in the 1950s, producers spun out a large number of Western-oriented shows.
 At the height of their popularity in 1959, there were more than two dozen "cowboy" programs on each week.
 At least six of them were connected in some extent to Wyatt Earp: The Life and Legend of Wyatt Earp, Bat Masterson, Tombstone Territory, Broken Arrow, Johnny Ringo, and Gunsmoke.